 How are other cases of IC misclassification coming to the attention of the IRS?
 According to Mr. Tuzynski, there have been many cases, particularly those related to worker classification, that are coming to the attention of the IRS through its whistleblower program.

 What does this mean for businesses that use ICs?
 Companies that currently use ICs to supplement their workforce or that operate on an IC business model should take affirmative state-of-the-art steps to enhance their state of IC compliance.
 Many of those businesses are understandably concerned that their IC agreements may be outdated at best and recognize that their day-to-day practices are often inconsistent with the structure of the relationship set forth in the IC agreement.
 Such companies are asking questions such as, can the positions we pay on a 1099 basis be structured legitimately as an independent contractor relationship?
 Do such positions need to be re-structured, re-documented, or put into practice in a manner different than the way we are doing it now?

 How can companies enhance their IC compliance?
-Businesses that wish to minimize their exposure to IC misclassification liability are benefiting from the use of proprietary tools such as IC Diagnostics™, a compliance process utilizing proprietary tools, including the 48 Factors-Plus™ analysis and IC Compliance Scale™.
+Businesses that wish to minimize their exposure to IC misclassification liability are benefiting from the use of tools such as IC Diagnostics™, a compliance process utilizing comprehensive tools, including the 48 Factors-Plus™ analysis and IC Compliance Scale™.
 These tools measure compliance with applicable IC laws and guide companies through the process of re-structuring and then re-documenting and re-implementing their IC relationships.
 The use of these types of tools leads to enhancement of IC compliance and, in turn, minimizes the risk of misclassification liability, as more fully detailed in my White Paper .